ddev/ddev/docs/content/users/install/performance.md

     1. On `ddev start`, the Mutagen agent will be started if it’s not already running.
     2. If there’s already a sync session for the project, it’s resumed.
-    3. On `ddev stop` and `ddev pause`, the sync session is flushed to ensure consistency, then paused.
+    3. On `ddev stop` the sync session is flushed to ensure consistency, then paused.

     A synchronous flush happens after any `ddev composer` command, since Composer may cause massive changes to the filesystem inside the container that need to be synced before operation continues.